Note: Are you a developer? See our Integration Quickstart Guide here.

 Tip: Install at a consistent height across rooms so audio capture is predictable.

-7) NxVET Chrome Extension (recommended control center)
+7) NxVET Chrome Extension (recommended)

 Use Chrome on the computer you'll use to monitor recordings and send them to your preferred scribe program.
 The NxVET Google Chrome extension found here on the Chrome Web Store.